 At the age of 82, Bobby Bare is one of the last living survivors of country music's heyday.
 He's best known for his hits"Detroit City" and "500 Miles Away from Home," but Bare also had a huge impact on the genre by helping his fellow artists.
 He introduced Waylon Jennings to RCA, helping his career to blossom, and was also the first person to record artists like Kris Kristofferson, Billy Joe Shaver and many more.

 Billy Joe Shaver is a true outlaw country pioneer.
 He's lived through on-stage heart attacks and the tragic loss of his son to heroin, all the while pioneering music that has always been more revered by his contemporaries than the commercial world.
 With a larger-than-life personality and the outlaw biography to back it up, Billy Joe Shaver is truly a legend.

 While "Mr. Bojangles" is without question Jerry Jeff Walker's most famous song (it's been covered by everyone from Bob Dylan to Nina Simone), his influence on country music, especially Texas country, is undeniable.
 In more than 30 albums, Jerry Jeff Walker coined the new genre "Cowjazz" and inspired a trough of relentlessly original storytellers.

 One of the last true legends of bluegrass, Peter Rowan got his start with Bill Monroe in the 1960s before spending the next four decades leaving his mark as both an instrumentalist and writer on countless works.
-Rowan is one of the most versatile musicians in music and a renowned yodeler.
-He may not be a household name, but Rowan is truly a legend in bluegrass, and with bluegrass’ influence on country music, he belongs on the list.
+Rowan is one of the most versatile musicians in music.
+The renowned yodeler may not be a household name, but Rowan is truly a legend in bluegrass, and with bluegrass' influence on country music, he belongs on the list.